castle-games/castle-games/desktop/README.md

 ```

-## React File Structure
+## React File Semantics

-* We use prettier and that covers most cases.
+* We use prettier to enforce most of our stylistic preferences.
-* This example snippet reveals how your file should be organized for the other cases.
+* This example snippet reveals how your file should be organized for some other cases.
+* Feel free to add/remove ideas.

 ```js
 import * as React from 'react';